-Among the standard features offered on the 2008 BMW 1 Series are automatic climate control, power windows with one-touch up-and-down function, rain-sensing windshield wipers, cruise control and a 10-speaker audio system with auxiliary input for MP3 players.
-In terms of safety, the 1 Series includes standard front, front-side and side-curtain airbags, anti-lock brakes, stability and traction controls and a system that automatically dries the brakes in wet conditions.
+Among the standard features offered on the 2009 BMW 1 Series are automatic climate control, power windows with one-touch up-and-down function, rain-sensing windshield wipers, cruise control and a 10-speaker audio system with auxiliary input for MP3 players.
+In terms of safety, the 1 Series includes standard front, front-side and side-curtain airbags, anti-lock brakes (ABS), stability and traction controls and a system that automatically dries the brakes in wet conditions.

 Many of the options offered for the BMW 1 Series are divided into packages.
-The Cold Weather Package includes a ski bag, heated front seats and headlight washers that are standard on the 135i.
+The Cold Weather Package for the 128i includes a ski bag, heated front seats, heated steering wheel and headlight washers; all but the heated steering wheel are included on the 135i's Cold Weather Package.
 The Premium Package features power front seats, auto-dimming mirrors, leather seating and an interior lighting package.
 The Sport Package increases the speed setting of the top-speed limiter and adds sport seats plus other racy details.
-Stand-alone options include a navigation system, xenon headlights, HD radio, satellite radio and BMW's Active Steering system.
+Stand-alone options include a navigation system, xenon headlights, HD radio, satellite radio, a heated steering wheel (135i) and BMW's Active Steering system.

 Most buyers will find the 230-horsepower in-line six-cylinder engine powering the 128i to be perfectly acceptable.
 Those who want even more performance can choose the 135i and its twin-turbocharged engine, which produces 300 horsepower, enabling acceleration from zero to 60 miles per hour in a little more than five seconds.
 Both models feature a standard six-speed manual transmission or an optional six-speed automatic.